zigbee-alliance/distributed-compliance-ledger/docs/running-node-manual/vn.md

     snapshot-interval = "snapshot-interval"
     snapshot-keep-recent = "snapshot-keep-recent"
     ```
+- `persistent_peers` value:
+  - If your VN doesn't use any Private Sentry nodes, then the `persistent_peers` field must point to other orgs' validator/sentry nodes with public IPs.
+  For `testnet-2.0` or `main-net` the `persistent_peers` string can be get from the CSA slack channel.
+  - If Private Sentry Nodes are used, then it must point to `Private Sentry` nodes with private IPs.
+  - Use the following command to get `node-ID` of a node: `./dcld tendermint show-validator`.

 ### 10. Create keys for a node admin and a trustee (optional) accounts